pingcap/docs/tidb-binlog/binlog-control.md

 You can use `binlogctl` to:

-* check the state of Pump or Drainer
+* Check the state of Pump or Drainer
-* pause or close Pump or Drainer
+* Pause or close Pump or Drainer
-* handle the abnormal state of Pump or Drainer
+* Handle the abnormal state of Pump or Drainer

 The following are its usage scenarios:

 * An error occurs during data replication or you need to check the running state of Pump or Drainer.
 * You need to pause or close Pump or Drainer when maintaining the cluster.
-* Pump or Drainer process is exited abnormally, while the node state is not updated or is unexpected.
+* A Pump or Drainer process exits abnormally, while the node state is not updated or is unexpected.
 This affects the data replication task.

 ## Download `binlogctl`